Crear12/GreenRoofDataCollect-Process/README.md

 ### Real-time Data Collection System
 Sensors to MCU:
 1. Connect the MCU and the Sensors
+Use A0-A4 for data receiving.
+For example, 2 sensors were used in this project.
+So use A0 to read data from moisture sensor and use A1 to read temperature sensor.
-2. Make the MCU Read the Signal(Voltage) from Sensors
+2. Make the MCU Read the Signal(Voltage) from Sensors Initiate the MCU and data receiving pin to read the signal from sensors.
-3. Calibrate the Sensors by Calculating the Real Data and the Signal
+3. Calibrate the Sensors by Calculating the Real Data and the Signal The moisture sensor requires calibration.
+Firstly, read and record the voltage from dry air as 0% humidity.
+Secondly, read and record the voltage from water as 100% humidity.
+After getting both boundaries, more accurate levels can be divided.
 4. Transform the Signal into Information(Temperature(Celsius) and Humidity(Percentage))
+Use equation to automatically calculate the temperature and moisture based on the voltages.
 5. Output the Information

 MCU to PC: